-Ways To Tell Real Estate Agents And Investors Apart In USA: Commission Versus No Commission
+Ways To Tell Real Estate Agents And Investors Apart In Stockton: Commission Versus No Commission

 This one is crucial!
 An agent makes their money when they find a buyer and then you have to pay them a commission on the house (which could be somewhere around 6% of the sale price… or $6,000 on a $100,000 house).